Former executives, bankers arrested over Olympus fraud

 Last year the investigative panel alleged that Kikukawa, Mori and Yamada had played leading roles in a 13-year scheme to hide the losses, and they are among 19 executives Olympus is suing over the scandal.

-The panel said it found no evidence of involvement by organized crime, despite speculation that "yakuza" gangsters were somehow involved in the cover-up scheme.
+The panel said it found no evidence of involvement by organised crime, despite speculation that "yakuza" gangsters were somehow involved in the cover-up scheme.

 An Olympus spokesman said the company would cooperate fully with the investigative authorities.
 It is also under investigation by law enforcement agencies in Japan, Britain and the United States.